garyphone/datasciencecoursera/README.md

 	* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+* `CodeBook.md` is a code book that introduces the variables, the data, and any transformations or works to clean up the data.

+* `tidy_data.txt` is the obtained data after using the R script.